-Electroland is obtaining final design approvals for a $700,000.
+Electroland has obtained final design approval for a $700,000.
 LED feature artwork for the new T4 terminal, to be completed in May 2019.
-The artwork will employ 1,000 linear feet of the new Colorkinetics Purestyle light fixture which offers unprecedented levels of subtle color accuracy control.
-Images will be posted once the final approval is gained, possibly by mid-November.
+“Mosaic” is 240’ long and consists of 240 light cells that change color all through the day in correspondence with the time of the hour.
+The artwork employs 1,440 linear feet of the new Colorkinetics Purestyle light fixture which offers unprecedented levels of subtle color accuracy control.

 Electroland Principal Cameron McNall will be giving a presentation about the work of Electroland at the Lightspace 2018 Conference in Long Beach, California on February 15, 2018.